 2. Navigation Link Settings

-• Parent Navigation:This is the key to implementing multi-level navigation.You can choose an existing top-level navigation as the 'parent navigation' for the current link, so that the current link will become a sub-menu item.AnQiCMS natively supports up to two-level navigation (that is, a primary menu and a secondary submenu), which can be easily realized through this setting.
+- Parent navigation:This is the key to implementing multi-level navigation.
+You can choose an existing first-level navigation as the 'parent navigation' for the current link, so that the current link will become a sub-menu item.AnQiCMS supports native navigation up to two levels (i.e., main menu and sub-menus), which can be easily implemented through this setting.

-• Link type:AnQiCMS provides three flexible link types:
+- Link Type:AnQiCMS provides three flexible link types:

-1. UsenavListTag navigation call
+1. UsenavListNavigation tag call

 {% navList navs with typeId=1 %} {# 这里的 typeId=1 对应后台“默认导航”的类别ID,请根据实际情况修改 #}